- Download and print the Official Records Copy Order Form.

 - Mail the completed order form and appropriate fees to the Clark County Recorder’s Office.

-How do I get a copy of my divorce papers in Nevada?
+How do I get a copy of my divorce certificate in Nevada?

 How do I know my divorce is final Nevada?